Methods of managing Māori land: Trusts, incorporations and reservations

 What is a Māori land trust?

 Māori land trusts are today a popular means by which multiple owners of Māori land can manage the land.
-Under any trust, whether a Māori land trust or a private family trust, one or more people – the “trustees” – are the legal owners of the land or other property, but they have a special obligation to look after this property for the benefit of some other person or people, called the “beneficiaries”.
+Under any trust, whether a Māori land trust or a private family trust, one or more people – the “trustees” – are the legal owners of the land or other property, but they have a special obligation to look after this property on behalf of, and for the benefit of, some other person or people, called the “beneficiaries”.
 With a Māori land trust, the trustees must manage the land for the benefit of all the owners of the land.

-If the owners of Māori land decide to place their land into a trust, the trust needs to be formally approved and established by an order from the Māori Land Court.
+If the owners of Māori land decide to place their land into a trust, the trust needs to be formally approved and established by a “trust order” from the Māori Land Court.

 Types of Māori land trusts